-Do a little research, grab the right card from your wallet, and you’ll get a little extra protection on the next car rental you purchase on a credit card.
+Do some research, grab the right card from your wallet, and you’ll get a little extra protection on the next car rental you buy on a credit card.

 When should you opt for rental car insurance?

-It’s sometimes worth it for you to purchase rental car insurance.
-Depending on if:
+Sometimes it’s worth it to buy rental car insurance.
+This depends on if you:

-- You don’t have insurance because you don’t own a car.
+- Don’t have insurance because you don’t own a car

-- Your insurance comes with low coverage limits.
+- Have insurance that comes with low coverage limits

-- You want peace of mind and don’t mind the additional cost.
+- Want peace of mind and don’t mind the additional cost

-Knowing just how much your auto policy covers for a rental car will prevent you from being persuaded to sign on for coverage from the rental car company that you don’t need.
+Knowing how much your auto policy covers for a rental car will prevent you from signing on for coverage from the rental car company that you don’t need.
 It’ll save you money from paying for the same coverage twice.